dbswnsdud123/dbswnsdud123/README.md

 ## 👋🏻 Hi there

 - 👩🏻‍💼   Department of CS (Computer Science)
+- 🙋   Front-end Engineer
-- 💻   Usually using Java language for programmming
+- 💻   Usually using Javascript,Typescript languages for programmming
 - 👩🏻‍🏫   Learn constantly and think creatively.

 <br>